Sara-Tucker/python-notes/django/models.md

 ```

 #### unique
-- If True, this field must be unique throughout the table.
+- If True, this db Field must be unique throughout the table.